Home » Best CFD Trading Brokers in May 2026

 Belgium Flag Belgium – Belgium enforced a blanket ban on binary options and leveraged CFD trading in August 2016, becoming the first country in Europe to do so.
 The ban came into force after a wave of complaints from local retail consumers.

-Brazil Flag Brazil – The South American country boasts a highly developed trading market, but opening leveraged CFDs is off-limits for Brazilian investors.
-The irony lies in the fact the prohibition does not extend to binary options, which can be equally risky or even riskier.
+Brazil Flag Brazil – Brazil has a well-developed domestic trading market, but opening leveraged CFD accounts is not permitted for Brazilian retail investors.
+Notably, the prohibition does not extend to binary options, which carry comparable risks.

 Common Q&A about CFD Brokers